-The Natural Resources Commission (the Commission) is required to provide the NSW Government with annual reports on its work, including the progress in achieving compliance with the state-wide standards and targets, and the effectiveness of the implementation of local strategic plans under the Local Land Services Act 2013 in achieving compliance with those standards and targets.
+The Commission is required to provide the NSW Government with annual reports on its work, including the progress in achieving compliance with the state-wide standards and targets, and the effectiveness of the implementation of local strategic plans under the Local Land Services Act 2013 in achieving compliance with those standards and targets.
 Prior to 2014, this function covered the effectiveness of catchment action plans under the Catchment Management Act 2003.

 We meet this requirement each year in statutory annual reports.
 In addition, we provide stand-alone progress reports to Government at major milestones.